adammertel/Leaflet.Control.Select/README.md

 ## How to develop

 - `npm install` to get all modules needed for the development
-- `npm start` to open storybook environment, and set watchers for .js and .css files
-- `npm run build` to test and create the minified .js code
+- `npm run build` to create the minified .js code

 ## Options